moziauddin1/services/APNI-Format.md

 If cited by instances are different then sort using Cited By instances

-  1. Instances **without** a cited by instance are first
+Instances **without** a cited by instance are first (stand alone instances)

+Stand alone instances are sorted by:

+ 1. Instance type sort order (database field)
+ 1. Cites -> reference -> year or the year of the cited reference
+ 1. Reference citation alphabetical order A -> Z
+ 1. Instance page number (null,1,2,3,4...)

+Then relationship instances are displayed e.g. synonym of, missapplied to, are sorted by:

   1. The cited by reference year (null, 1893, 1900, 1901, 1902...)
   1. The cited by reference citation alphabetical order A -> Z
   1. The cited by instance page number (null,1,2,3,4...)
   1. The cited by instance id

-Otherwise stand alone and relationship instances, e.g. synonym of, missapplied to, are sorted by:

- 1. Instance type sort order (database field)
- 1. Cites -> reference -> year or the year of the cited reference
- 1. Reference citation alphabetical order A -> Z
- 1. Instance page number (null,1,2,3,4...)

 ## Instance display